fritzhuie/unity-ads-services-quickstart/README.md

 - Extra lives at the start of the game
 - Point boosts for the next round

-You can reward players for completing a video ad when the result of showing an ad is **ShowResult.Finished**
+You can reward players for completing a video ad in **HandleShowResult**.
+Ensure that the ad was not skipped with **ShowResult.Finished**.

 ```csharp
 private void HandleShowResult (ShowResult result)